carolineartz/rails-scaffolding-example-ref/README.md

 `app/assets/javascripts/articles.js.coffee` # A CoffeeScript file for this controller `app/assets/stylesheets/articles.css.scss` # An SCSS stylesheet for this controller

-won't be there using Rspec
+\*again, these wouldn't won't be there using Rspec